xzYue/odoo/doc/howtos/web.rst

         // will print: {'lang': 'en_US', 'new_key': 'key_value', 'tz': 'Europe/Brussels', 'uid': 1}

-You can see the dictionary in the argument ``context`` contains some keys that are related to the configuration of the current user in Odoo plus the ``new_key`` key that was added when instantiating :class:`~openerp.web.CompoundContext`.
+You can see the dictionary in the argument ``context`` contains some keys that are related to the configuration of the current user in Modoo plus the ``new_key`` key that was added when instantiating :class:`~openerp.web.CompoundContext`.

 Queries
 -------

-While :func:`~openerp.Model.call` is sufficient for any interaction with Odoo models, Odoo Web provides a helper for simpler and clearer querying of models (fetching of records based on various conditions):
+While :func:`~openerp.Model.call` is sufficient for any interaction with Modoo models, Modoo Web provides a helper for simpler and clearer querying of models (fetching of records based on various conditions):
 :func:`~openerp.Model.query` which acts as a shortcut for the common combination of :py:meth:`~openerp.models.Model.search` and